Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 To read more see [2023-06-08-thanos-at-aiven.md](https://github.com/thanos-io/thanos/blob/main/docs/blog/2023-06-08-thanos-at-aiven.md)

 ###### Medallia
-Medallia successfully operates a hybrid Thanos architecture that allows their users to experience high-performance queries of software and infrastructure metrics generated across 10 large colocation data centers and 30+ small virtual data centers via a single pane of glass.
+Medallia successfully operates a hybrid architecture involving both federated queries and remote-write using Prometheus and Thanos components.
+This allows their users to experience high-performance queries of software and infrastructure metrics generated across 10 large colocation data centers and 30+ small virtual data centers via a single pane of glass.

-By “hybrid”, they mean that they use federated queries and remote write - both services of Thanos Query.

 In their observability journey, Medallia faced several issues such as a costly cloud based vendor solution to a self hosted open source solution with a limited scale.
 Medallia adopted Prometheus and Thanos to address these scalability issues.